urki/influxdata.telegraf/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Including an example of how to use your role:

     - hosts: servers
       roles:
-         - { role: username.rolename, x: 42 }
+         - { role: urki.influxdata.telegraf}

 License
 -------